-For the hikers winter is the best time to go on a hike in the Masca valley.
-It s not too hot, there are less people on the trail, and you still get to enjoy the surrounding nature in all of its majesty.
+For the hikers, winter is the best time to go on a hike in the Masca valley.
+It s not too hot, there are fewer people on the trail, and you still get to enjoy the surrounding nature in all of its majesty.

 One of the best winter sun destinations in Europe is undoubtedly Valencia in Spain.
+This is also one of the most beautiful cities in Spain.
 As the third-largest city in the country, countless tourists from all over the world come every year during the summer months to spend their vacations.
 However, Valencia is quiet in winter and therefore a real insider tip to get to know this city far from the hustle and bustle.

 When traveling in winter, you will not only enjoy a lot of sun but also the many beautiful sights in the old town.
 On a city trip you should definitely put the futuristic City of Arts and Sciences, also called Ciutat de les Arts i les Ciències on the bucket list.
 Here you can visit really interesting museums and in good weather even take a boat trip!
 Other highlights worth seeing are the Plaza de la Virgen, the old market hall and also the cathedral is really interesting.